-The Financial Strategy supports the delivery of Council activities and services in a manner that addresses rates affordability and ensures that the Council remains in a long-term stable financial position.
+The Financial Strategy supports the delivery of Council activities and services to address rates affordability and ensure that the Council remains in a long-term stable financial position.
 The Financial Strategy is central to the development of the Council's Long Term Plan.

-In summary, our Strategy focuses on balanced investment in priority areas to support the District's development and communities' aspirations, while also ensuring that our long term financial position is strong, prudent and fair in addressing the many challenges we are facing.
+This strategy focuses on balanced investment in priority areas to support the district's development and communities' aspirations, while also ensuring that our long term financial position is strong, prudent and fair in addressing the many challenges we are facing.